 Introduction to Online Learning is required prior to participating in any of the School's Internet-based courses.

-The U.S. is facing a historically lethal drug epidemic that has shown no signs of abating.
-Reversals of gains in life expectancy have been attributed in part to the ongoing drug epidemic.
-Given the public health magnitude of the epidemic, it is imperative that students understand the policy landscape surrounding substance use and addiction.
-In this course, students will have the opportunity to gain a better understanding of the policy issues affecting the health and wellbeing of people who use substance or are in recovery or treatment for a substance use disorder.
+The U.S. is facing a historically lethal overdose crisis that has shown no signs of abating.
+Reversals of gains in life expectancy have been attributed in part to addiction and overdose.
+Given the public health magnitude of the crisis, it is imperative that students understand the policy landscape surrounding substance use, addiction, and overdose.
+In this course, students will have the opportunity to gain a better understanding of the policy issues affecting the health and well-being of people who use substance or have a substance use disorder.

 Presents a critical examination of U.S. drug policy through a public health lens.
 Course topics include: policy mechanisms for reducing drug-related harm; implications of various drug control policies on population health and wellbeing; drug control enforcement and the role of the criminal justice system; stigma and the politics of drug policy; the organization and financing of services for people who use substances, including treatment of substance use disorders; and policies and services targeting special populations.